Arc4d3-G/Java-Library-Management-System/README.md

 ### viewMembers()
 - Similar to viewBooks(), prints a table displaying either all members or from the member search, depending on the parameter passed.

-### List<Book> searchBooks()
+### List<Book> searchBooks(String[] searchParam)
-- This method returns a new list of books.
+- This method returns a new list of books which match the search parameters.
-- It populates this new list by taking the user provided search key (either author or title, which is validated first) and comparing it to all the elements in libraryBooks (using equalsIgnoreCase() to ensure it's case insensitive).
+- It populates this new list by taking the user provided search key and comparing it to all the elements in libraryBooks (using equalsIgnoreCase() to ensure its case insensitive).
 - If a match is found, the matching element is added to the new searchResults list.
 - There's two different search loops in a switch statement for either title or author search.

-### List<Member> searchMembers()
+### List<Member> searchMembers(String[] searchParam)
-- This method returns a new list of members.
+- Similarly, this method returns a new list of members which match the search parameters.
 - Similar to searchBooks(), it takes a search key (either name or email) and loops through libraryMembers, adding matches to the returned searchResults.

 ### checkOut()
 - This method has a dual purpose, as it's responsible for changing a book's "isAvailable" value to false, but it also attaches the checked out book to the member's "borrowedBooks" list to keep track of who is borrowing what.
 - In order for a book to be checked out, user is first prompted for a registered member's email (the member that's borrowing the book).
-If the user is not registered, the process is aborted.
+If the member is not registered, the process is aborted.
 - Next it prompts for the book's ISBN number.
 Again if the book does not exists, checkout is aborted.
 - At this point, if both the member and book exists, we check if the book is indeed currently available, if not we abort.
 - Finally, if the book is available and everything else is valid, then the book is added to the member's borrowedBooks list and the book's isAvailable is set to false.